ZienthOS/.github/profile/README.md

 ## ZienthOS!

 ### Welcome!
-Project Matrixx is a custom Android ROM based on crDroid Android, offering a unique blend of features, improvements, and a refined user interface.
+ZienthOS is a custom Android ROM based on crDroid Android, offering a unique blend of features, improvements, and a refined user interface.

 ### Key Features
 - Built on top of [crDroid Android](https://github.com/crdroidandroid) for a stable and secure base